quic/sense/README.md

 ---

 ## Getting Started
 To get started, try out the demos we've provided.
-Inside the `sense/examples` directory, you will find 3 Python scripts, `run_gesture_recognition.py`, `run_fitness_tracker.py`, and `run_calorie_estimation.py`.
+Inside the `sense/examples` directory, you will find multiple Python scripts that each apply our pre-trained models to a specific use-case.
 Launching each demo is as simple as running the script in terminal as described below.

 #### Demo 1: Gesture Recognition